Vincit/objection-find/README.md

   // HTTP Query parameters.
   params: {
-    // Select all persons whose first name starts with 'j' 'firstName:likeLower': 'J%',
+    // Select all persons whose first name starts with 'j' or 'J' 'firstName:likeLower': 'J%',

     // And who have acted in the movie 'Silver Linings Playbook'.